| Hodges Farm from sale catalogue of

 1915.
 Its front to the road, added to a sixteenth-century house

-in 1766, is the most accomplished piece of brick building in
+in 1766, it is the most accomplished piece of brick building in

 the village.
 The front rooms and a roomy staircase hall are plainly